peter88213/aeon2yw/docs/usage.md

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.
-You can launch the program by dragging a csv file and dropping it on the shortcut icon.
+You can launch the program by dragging an *aeonzip* or a * csv* file and dropping it on the shortcut icon.

 ### Command line usage